shiningsurya/GMRT-FRB-Pol-session/docs/measure_rm.md

 ## Visualize

-_maybe i should write my own command which uses pdv_

 We use `psrplot` to visualize the calibrated burst, and calibrated and Faraday rotation corrected burst.

 `psrplot` can visualize a wide variety of plots which can be seen with `psrplot -P`, but we focus on the following which visualize the polarization information: